 BID assessment revenue has surpassed pre-recession highs.
 While further growth is expected, Advisory Board members concur with the VMC staff proposal to submit a budget based on conservative projections.
-The attached budget shows a carryover of \$333,270 and projects \$800,000 in new assessments and \$400,000 in matching funds.
-Priorities for spending the revenue transferred from MCLA include \$40,000 earmarked by the MCTC Board for the Executive Director Search and \$20,000 for Partnerships.
-The balance will be used to enhance the budget for advertising and media and engage in cooperative marketing with Visit California.
-Both the base budget and recommendations for additional spending reflect findings of the 2014 Marketing Study and the Marketing Plan and on-going consultation with SMG Consultant Carl Ribaudo.
+The base budget is accompanied by recommendations for additional marketing investments contingent on receipt of additional revenue.
+It is recommended that future budgets routinely specify priorities for the use of unanticipated revenue.
+Both the base budget and recommendations for additional spending reflect findings of the 2014 Marketing Study and the FY 2013-2016 Strategic Marketing Plan and on-going consultation with SMG Consultant Carl Ribaudo.